2021 Transformative Piano Master Class Series

 Picture yourself making this empowering transformation in a supportive group of fellow pianists who, like you, want to take their playing to a whole new level.

-— Tim Mueller, alum of Eastman School of Music
+— Mari Hwang, alum of Manhattan School of Music

 Unlike any other program for pianists, this series will provide you with the practical support of mindfulness techniques and group discussions, along with intensive work at the piano, to help you trust your body and mind in practice and performance and to maximize your ease and musicality.